northeastern-rc/rc-public-documentation/docs/source/index.md

 :link: classroom/index
 :link-type: doc

-Request use of the cluster for your class, including CPU, GPU, and storage.
+Request use of the HPC for your class, including CPU, GPU, and storage.

 +++
 [Learn more »](classroom/index)